Winter Homestead Organization

 Even if you didn’t take notes at all this year, just sit down right now or in the next few days, take a notebook and just write things down.
 Brain dump everything you know you need to remember from this year in regard to livestock, gardening, and food preservation.
 This could extend to home life in general including health care and herbalism such as which things worked and things that didn’t.

-Brain dumping it and writing it all down now helps you really prepare for the following year.
+Brain-dumping it and writing it all down now helps you really prepare for the following year.
 And if we do this consistently over the years it helps us go back and evaluate our choices or make better decisions in the future.

 Let’s say that 2025 starts looking like 2020 in the garden.
 Well if I made those notes and wrote everything down in 2020, in 2025 I can look back and say well this is what worked and didn’t work in 2020 and form a better plan of attack.
 I can see the weather is going to be the same so let’s tailor our garden season to this.

-Successful homesteading, hobby farming, and for-profit farming is really, truly based on journaling and keeping a good list of records including notes right down to the weather.
+Successful homesteading, hobby farming, and for-profit farming are really, truly based on journaling and keeping a good list of records including notes right down to the weather.
 It not only helps you plan out the new year but also helps you in the middle of the year to look back and say, “Oh this is what happened so we can expect this,” or “We can project that with finances.”

 Other Reasons to Keep Homestead Organization Records

-Closing out your garden and livestock, considering your feed & water needs for winter, being prepared with extra resources such as first aid kits for man and beast, and getting a record-keeping system in place is all just the scratching of the surface of things you should think about closing out your homestead this year.
+Closing out your garden and livestock, considering your feed & water needs for winter, being prepared with extra resources such as first aid kits for man and beast, and getting a record-keeping system in place are all just the scratching of the surface of things you should think about closing out your homestead this year.
 These are things I’m thinking about now.
 If you have a business that’s definitely something you need to be on top of and getting ready for, especially with your financials.

 So let’s work smarter not harder in the new year!
 I think you’ll find that having a system for homestead organization will really help you start finding rest as you go into January for those few weeks before you start seeds.
 You can start fresh and have it all together and feel a little more organized.